About this centre

 Unlike the process of a traditional tuition provider, Kumon encourages students to take their learning into their own hands.
 The role of the Kumon Instructor is to provide guidance, support and encouragement, allowing the student to develop their own independent learning strategies.

 Hello, I'm Gaitry Bhogal, the Kumon Instructor for the Romford Study Centre.
-I have been a Kumon Instructor for over five years and I thoroughly enjoy my role.
+I have been a Kumon Instructor for over 13 years and I thoroughly enjoy my role.

 I was motivated to become a Kumon Instructor as I have always wanted to do something through which I can benefit my local community; and I am passionate about helping children to develop into better individuals so that they can help humanity improve in the future!